CollinDex/lujay_autos_api/README.md

 ## API Endpoints

-All API endpoints can be referenced in the [API Reference](API_REFERENCE.md) document.
+All API endpoints can be referenced in the swagger doc at: http://localhost:8000/api/docs/#/

 ## Versioning